kyleseven/DiscordRedditNotifier/README.md

   "stayc"
 ]
 ```
-This watcher will watch r/kpop for new posts that contain *any* of the strings in `search_terms`.
+This watcher will watch r/kpop for new posts that contain *any* of the strings in `search_terms` in the title.
 Read more about watchers [here](docs/configuration.md).

 Once the watcher finds a post that matches, a message will be sent to the channel defined by `channel_id`, as shown below.